intel-analytics/ipex-llm/docs/readthedocs/source/doc/Serving/FAQ/contribute-guide.md

 ```
 in IDE, embedded Flink would be used so that no dependency is needed.

-Once set up, you could copy the `/path/to/analytics-zoo/scripts/cluster-serving/config.yaml` to `/path/to/analytics-zoo/config.yaml`, and run `zoo/src/main/scala/com/intel/analytics/zoo/serving/ClusterServing.scala` in IDE.
-Since IDE consider `/path/to/analytics-zoo/` as the current directory, it would read the config file in it.
+Once set up, you could copy the `/path/to/bigdl/scripts/cluster-serving/config.yaml` to `/path/to/bigdl/config.yaml`, and run `zoo/src/main/scala/com/intel/analytics/zoo/serving/ClusterServing.scala` in IDE.
+Since IDE consider `/path/to/bigdl/` as the current directory, it would read the config file in it.

 Run `zoo/src/main/scala/com/intel/analytics/zoo/serving/http/Frontend2.scala` if you use HTTP frontend.

-Once started, you could run python client code to finish an end-to-end test just as you run Cluster Serving in [Programming Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/ProgrammingGuide.md#4-model-inference).
+Once started, you could run python client code to finish an end-to-end test just as you run Cluster Serving in [Programming Guide](https://github.com/intel-analytics/bigdl/blob/master/docs/docs/ClusterServingGuide/ProgrammingGuide.md#4-model-inference).
 ### Test Package
 Once you write the code and complete the test in IDE, you can package the jar and test.

 To package,
 ```
-cd /path/to/analytics-zoo/zoo
+cd /path/to/bigdl/zoo
 ./make-dist.sh
 ```
-Then, in `target` folder, copy `analytics-zoo-xxx-flink-udf.jar` to your test directory, and rename it as `zoo.jar`, and also copy the `config.yaml` to your test directory.
+Then, in `target` folder, copy `bigdl-xxx-flink-udf.jar` to your test directory, and rename it as `zoo.jar`, and also copy the `config.yaml` to your test directory.

-You could copy `/path/to/analytics-zoo/scripts/cluster-serving/cluster-serving-start` to start Cluster Serving, this scripts will start Redis server for you and submit Flink job.
+You could copy `/path/to/bigdl/scripts/cluster-serving/cluster-serving-start` to start Cluster Serving, this scripts will start Redis server for you and submit Flink job.
 If you prefer not to control Redis, you could use the command in it `${FLINK_HOME}/bin/flink run -c com.intel.analytics.zoo.serving.ClusterServing zoo.jar` to start Cluster Serving.

 To run frontend, call `java -cp zoo.jar com.intel.analytics.zoo.serving.http.Frontend2`.